webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications.md

 - Requirement analysis for Software
   - [Certmaster Cloud+](https://learn.comptia.org/app/certmaster-learn-for-cloud-exam-cv0-003#read/section/understand-business-requirements-analysis)
+  - **Users**
     - What software applications and platforms are included in the solution?
+    - Meets functional and technical requirements.
+      - Requirements that may vary by business roles (accounting, sales, developers, and IT)
+      - Specialized software that is not cloud native (such as accounting or human resources software)
+      - Management of unique data formats
     - Compatibility with existing systems and applications.
-  - Meets functional and technical requirements.
-  - Scalability to accommodate future growth.
+      - Easy IT cloud administration tools
+      - Easy cloud billing, reporting, and accounting user interface
+      - Familiar user interface for applications
+      - Consistent software versions
     - Availability of support and maintenance.
+      - Training for IT cloud administrators
+  - **Business**
+    - Specialized line of business or custom in-house developed software
+    - Software that is cloud only or is not portable to the cloud
+    - Software scalability
+    - CSP's offer of SaaS, PaaS, and IaaS solutions
 - Requirement analysis for Hardware
   - **Users**
     - Access from any device
   - **Business**
     - Reliable and fast Internet connectivity
     - Constructing and supporting a datacenter for private and hybrid cloud deployments
-    - Specialized hardware that cloud services cannot provide, such as industrial or manufacturing equipment
+    - What hardware infrastructure is required?
+    - High availability and redundancy to minimize downtime.
     - Hardware scalability by the CSP
     - Reliability of the CSP's hardware
-    -
-  - What hardware infrastructure is required?
-  - Sufficient capacity to meet performance and scalability needs.
-  - High availability and redundancy to minimize downtime.
     - Security features to protect against cyber threats.
-  - Cost-effectiveness and energy efficiency.
 - Requirement analysis for Integration
-  - How will the solution integrate with existing systems and applications?
-  - Seamless integration with minimal disruption to ongoing operations.
+  - **Users**
     - Efficient exchange of data and information between systems.
+      - Integration with existing data sources (SQL and NoSQL databases, big data, and business partners)
     - Standardized interfaces and protocols.
+    - Integration of new cloud-native software with legacy on-premises software
+    - Integration with business partner systems
+    - Support by the CSP during integration and cloud migration
+  - **Business**
+    - Seamless integration with minimal disruption to ongoing operations.
+      - Integration with existing data sources (SQL and NoSQL databases, big data, and business partners)
+    - Integration of new cloud-native software with legacy on-premises software
+    - Integration with business partner systems
+    - Support by the cloud service provider during integration and cloud migration
 - Requirement analysis for Budgetary
+  - **Users**
+    - Whether the cloud service provider offers managed services for user applications
+    - Clear and transparent pricing model.
+  - **Business**
     - Cost-effective solution that aligns with financial constraints.
-  - Clear and transparent pricing model.
+      - Cost of subscriptions
+      - Cost of scaling resources
+      - Cost of moving data out of a provider’s cloud
+    - A shift from capital expenditures to operations expenditures
     - Return on investment (ROI) analysis.
 - Requirement analysis for Compliance
   - Adherence to all relevant **industry regulations** and standards.
     - Security and **data privacy compliance**.
     - Industry requirements (such as HIPAA, PCI DSS, and PII).
     - Regular **audits** and assessments.
   - CSP certificates of compliance.
+  - Research compliance with other businesses in the same industry.
 - Requirement analysis for Service-Level Agreement (SLA)
   - Guarantees a certain level of service availability and performance.
   - Clearly defined metrics and service level objectives (SLOs).
   - Compensation for breaches of the SLA.
+  -
-- Requirement analysis for User and business needs
+- Requirement analysis for User and business Needs
   - Meets the specific needs and requirements of the users and the business.
   - User-friendly and intuitive interface.
   - Accessibility and inclusivity.